 Planning in 3D

 The project team collaborated with the Zoo and specialty contractors to design interior and exterior holding spaces that maximized functionality and the utilization of space.
-During the design process, several electronic 3D models were shared with the Zoo to illustrate the overall cage size, structure placement, mesh type and enrichment platform locations.
+During the design process, several electronic 3D models were shared with the Zoo to illustrate the overall size, structure placement, mesh type and enrichment platform locations.
 Keepers provided input on the size of animal transfer doors and the location of the orangutan beds and water valves.
-Specialty contractors were also employed to perform welding inspections on the cages and confirm cage column and beam sizes – ensuring the cages durability while housing the orangutans.
+Specialty contractors were also employed to perform welding inspections and confirm column and beam sizes – ensuring durability of the enclosure while housing the orangutans.